nanocosmos/documentation/docs/nanoplayer/nanoplayer_release_history.md

 ### **Release Notes**

 This version is adding a new public event to the player.
-The event `onActiveVideoElementChange` is emitted when the active video element for playback has been created and if the element has been changed in case of a stream switch on iOS.
+The event `onActiveVideoElementChange` is emitted when the active video element htmlFor playback has been created and if the element has been changed in case of a stream switch on iOS.
 The event data is providing the `activeVideoElement` and the complete `videoElementList`.
 Having a reference to the `activeVideoElement` simplifies use cases like drawing or rendering images to a canvas or saving snapshots from the video.
-See the [api description](https://docs.nanocosmos.de/docs/nanoplayer/nanoplayer_api#onactivevideoelementchange) of the event and our [docs feature entry](https://docs.nanocosmos.de/docs/nanoplayer/nanoplayer_feature_video_access_and_processing/) for more information.
+See the [api description](https://docs.nanocosmos.de/docs/nanoplayer/nanoplayer_api#onactivevideoelementchange) of the event and our [docs feature entry](https://docs.nanocosmos.de/docs/nanoplayer/nanoplayer_feature_video_access_and_processing/) htmlFor more information.

 ### **Changelog**

 ### Added

 - new public event `onActiveVideoElementChange`
-  - is emitted when the active video element for playback has been created and if the element has been changed in case of a stream switch on iOS
+  - is emitted when the active video element htmlFor playback has been created and if the element has been changed in case of a stream switch on iOS
   - provides the `videoElementList {Array.HTMLVideoElement}` and the `activeVideoElement {HTMLVideoElement}` in the event data
   - see the [api description](https://docs.nanocosmos.de/docs/nanoplayer/nanoplayer_api#onactivevideoelementchange)